jfmartinz/Javascript30/README.md

 Below is a list of the challenges I have completed so far:
 1. **Javascript Drum Kit - Day 1** 🥁<br>
-Description: Create a virtual drum kit that plays different sounds when corresponding keys are pressed.<br>
+*Description:* Create a virtual drum kit that plays different sounds when corresponding keys are pressed.<br>

     -  Solution & Explanation -->  [Go to file](https://github.com/jfmartinz/javascript30/tree/main/Javascript%20Drum%20Kit)<br>
     -  Demo --> [Live demo](https://codepen.io/jfmartinz/pen/NWOEXQW)

+---

 2. **CSS + JS Clock - Day 2** ⏰<br>
-   Description: Create a dynamic clock using JavaScript that displays the current time and updates in real-time.
+   *Description:* Create a dynamic clock using JavaScript that displays the current time and updates in real-time.
 Extract the hour, minute, and second values from the date object and manipulate CSS styles to visually represent the time.

     - Solution & Explanation --> [Go to file](https://github.com/jfmartinz/javascript30/tree/main/Javascript%20Clock)<br>
     - Demo --> [Live demo](https://codepen.io/jfmartinz/pen/mdQJjLe)